Murphy's sign

 In medicine, Murphy's sign (also known as Sweeney’s sign) is a maneuver during a physical examination as part of the abdominal examination.
 It is useful for differentiating pain in the right upper quadrant.
 Typically, it is positive in cholecystitis, but negative in choledocholithiasis, pyelonephritis, and ascending cholangitis.

 During physical examination

 Classically, Murphy's sign is tested for during an abdominal examination in supine position; it is performed by asking the patient to breathe out and then gently placing the hand below the costal margin on the right side at the mid-clavicular line (the approximate location of the gallbladder).
 The patient is then instructed to breathe in.
 Normally, during inspiration, the abdominal contents are pushed downward as the diaphragm moves down (and lungs expand).
 If the patient stops breathing in (as the gallbladder is tender and, in moving downward, comes in contact with the examiner's fingers) and winces with a "catch" in breath, the test is considered positive.
-In order for the test to be considered positive, the same maneuver must not elicit pain when performed on the left side.
+In order for the test to be considered negative, the same maneuver must not elicit pain when performed on the left side.